Networking: the Boomer Job Search Advantage

 Realize that while it’s not likely that your contacts will know of a job for you at the moment you meet, if you cultivate the relationship respectfully, they can act as another pair of eyes and ears, updating you on positions they hear about.

-One way to build your networking confidence is to get networking tips and brush-up on networking etiquette by reading some of the great articles about networking here with Job-Hunt's Networking Expert Liz Ryan's articles on job search networking.
+One way to build your networking confidence is to get networking tips and brush-up on networking etiquette by reading some of the great articles about networking here with Job-Hunt's Guide to Job Search Networking.

 One of the most difficult aspects of being out of work can be isolation, and for that, networking is an excellent antidote.
 As you focus on connecting with your network you’ll feel less alone.
 When you reach out to share what you know and help other people with information and support you’ll feel a stronger sense of purpose.
 It won’t be long before you’ll have a whole circle of people you are contributing to, and being supported by.
 The effectiveness of your job search will multiply.
 With hundreds of eyes and ears looking and listening for jobs for you, you’ll learn of opportunities you would never have found on your own.